JD Admission

 ASU Law offers binding and non-binding admission programs.
 Our binding admission programs are designed for applicants who are certain they want to attend ASU Law.
 When completing the application the applicant must choose from one of the following programs for consideration.

 The O’Connor Merit Scholars Program is a binding commitment program designed for those applicants who are certain they want to attend ASU Law.
+There is no minimum requirement.

 The O’Connor Honors Program is designed to recruit and reward academically exceptional students who are civic-minded, have demonstrated leadership potential, and who have researched their law school options and are certain they want to attend the Sandra Day O’Connor College of Law.
-The O’Connor Honors Program is a binding program tailored for applicants with high academic credentials — applicants must have an LSAT score of at least 168 and a cumulative undergraduate GPA of at least 3.87 as calculated by LSAC.
+The O’Connor Honors Program is a binding program tailored for applicants with high academic credentials — applicants must have an LSAT score of at least 165 and a cumulative undergraduate GPA of at least 3.9 as calculated by LSAC.

 Admitted applicants will be designated “O’Connor Fellows” and will enjoy the following benefits:

-- Full-tuition and fees scholarship for all three years (including increases)
+• Full-tuition and fees scholarship for all three years (including increases)

-In the spirit of Justice Sandra Day O’Connor and to continue her legacy, O’Connor Fellows are expected to give back to the community by providing 40 hours of pro bono work each year addressing important social, economic, and political problems, or advancing civil discussion and civic action.
+In the spirit of Justice Sandra Day O’Connor and to continue her legacy, O’Connor Fellows are expected to give back to the community by providing 40 hours of pro bono work each year addressing important social, economic, and political problems or advancing civil discussion and civic action.

 The ASU Achievement Program allows applicants who meet certain criteria to apply to the JD program without taking the LSAT.
 In general, the applicant must have earned or will earn a bachelor's degree from ASU within a particular time frame or be applying as a joint degree candidate.
-If you are interested in applying to the ASU Achievement Program, please contact our office prior to applying or registering with LSAC.
+If you are interested in applying to the ASU Achievement Program, please contact our office before applying or registering with LSAC.

 In order to be eligible for this program, the applicant must satisfy all requirements listed below: